Methodology¶

 where \(u_i\) is the instantaneous sampled velocity with mean shear removed, and \(u_{thresh}\) is a user-specified threshold value.
 The vertical position is determined analogously by replacing \(y\) with \(z\).

-This detection algorithm fails when \(u_{thresh}\) is set too large and typically fails for larger distances from the rotor when the wake deficit has been significantly reduced by turbulent mixing.
 In this case, the set of points identified as being in the wake (\(u_i < u_{thresh}\)) is zero and the denominator vanishes.
-An ad hoc threshold value of -3.0 m/s has been used and invalid wake-center coordinates are corrected with fixTrajectoryErrors() by piecewise linear interpolation.
+An ad hoc threshold value of -3.0 m/s has been used and invalid wake-center coordinates are corrected with fixTrajectoryErrors()

 Possible improvements:

-• Adaptively set/adjust the threshold value.
+- Adaptively set/adjust the threshold value.

-Contour-Area Approach
+Contour-Area Approach¶

 The contours of the wake velocity are calculated and the closed contour with enclosed area closest to the rotor area is considered representative of the wake location.
 The wake center is then identified as the geometric center, the average of all the points along the representative contour.
 Requires specifying the number of test contours to identify.